grey-sky-software/scribble/README.md

 <br>

-The application can be initialized using with
+The application can be initialized with
 ```
 make init
 ```